philipp-baumann/simplerspec/README.md

 Consistent and reproducible data and metadata management is an important prerequisite for spectral model development.
 Therefore, different outputs should be stored as R objects in a consistent way using R data structures.
 Simplerspec functions uses tibble data frames as principal data structures because they allow to store lists within the well-known data frame structures.
 Lists are flexible data structures and can e.g. contain other lists, vectors, data.frames, or matrices.

-List-columns features provided within the tibble framework are an excellent base to work with functional programming toolsin R, which allows to efficiently write code.
+List-columns features provided within the tibble framework are an excellent base to work with functional programming tools in R, which allows to efficiently write code.
 Simplerspec internally uses popular functional programming extension tools provided by the `purrr` package for processing and transforming spectra.
 For learning more, I would recommend